bcgsc/mavis/docs/source/theory.rst

     (A-D) The breakpoint lands in an exon and the five prime portion of the transcript is retained.
 (A) The original splicing pattern showing the placement of the genomic breakpoint and the retained five prime portion.
 (B) The first splice site following the breakpoint is a donor and the second donor is used.
 (C) The first splice site following the breakpoint is a donor and the first donor is used.
-(D) The first slice site following the breakpoint is an acceptor.
+(D) The first splice site following the breakpoint is an acceptor.
     (E-H) The breakpoint lands in an exon and the three prime portion of the transcript is retained.
 (E) The original splicing pattern showing the placement of the genomic breakpoint and the retained three prime portion.
 (F) The first splice site prior to the breakpoint is an acceptor and the first acceptor is used.
 (G) The first splice site prior to the breakpoint is an acceptor and the second acceptor is used.
-(H) The first slice site prior to the breakpoint is a donor
+(H) The first splice site prior to the breakpoint is a donor

 |